ryardley/pdsl/README.md

 ### Primitive matching

-If you pass a JavaScript primative object you will get the appropriate typeof check.
+If you pass a JavaScript primitive object, you will get the appropriate typeof check.

 ```js
 const isNumeric = p`Number`; // typeof value === 'number'